-The methods implemented in the software illustrated in Section 2.2 provide a starting point for realizing EFH-conscious designs in terrain parks.
+The methods implemented in the software illustrated in Section provide a starting point for realizing EFH-conscious designs in terrain parks.
 We hope to see the design and analysis adopted by commercial grooming equipment manufacturers so that safety is made integral to jump design.
 Our software can grow and evolve through contributions from other researchers to incorporate many other nuances of injury prevention.
 We also see the methods providing a structure for standards development.
 And minimally, we see the software as an immediately usable tool for jump fabricators in the field.

-418 Acknowledgements
+Acknowledgements

-We thank Rado Dukalski for feedback on the web application and Yumiko Henneberry, Lyn Taylor, Andy Ruina, and Ton van den Bogert for feedback on the manuscript.
+We thank Rado Dukalski for feedback on the web application and Yumiko Henneberry, Lyn Taylor, and Andy Ruina for feedback on the manuscript.